cdhowie/netflix-no-ipv6-dns-proxy/README.md

 I also considered null-routing the Netflix IPv6 address ranges, but many (all?)
 Netflix services are deployed in Amazon Web Services, so there's no good way to reliably null-route Netflix without null-routing all of AWS.
+Dealing with the problem in the DNS process allows us to precisely block exactly what we want blocked (\*.netflix.com) and nothing that we don't want blocked.

 ## Installation